DataDog/apm-tutorial-python/README.md

 # apm-tutorial-python-host

-The notes application is a REST API available on 'localhost:8080'.
-The calendar application is also a REST API, and it's available on 'localhost:9090'.
+The notes application and calendar application are both REST API's.
+The notes application has POST, GET, PUT and DELETE operations for creating, getting, updating and deleting notes.
 Additionally, the notes application POST /notes method has an additional parameters, add_date, that can be set to 'y' in order to make a call to the calendar application for a random date.
 This can be used to show distributed tracing across applications.

-This is a sample Python application made to run on your local machine with two different services, a notes application and calendar application, in order to provide sample distributed tracing.
-The application is used in a tutorial showcasing how to enable APM tracing for an application running locally with the Datadog Agent also running locally.
+This is a sample Python application made to run in various deployment scenarios with two different services, a notes application and calendar application, in order to provide sample distributed tracing.
+The application is used in a tutorial showcasing how to enable APM tracing for an application.
+The different ways to deploy these applications are:
+    - locally on host machine (with Datadog Agent also running on host)
+    - within Docker containers (with Datadog Agent also in a container)
+    - within Docker containers (with Datadog Agent running on host)
+    - Google Kubernetes Engine (GKE)
+    - Amazon AWS Elastic Kubernetes Service (AWS EKS)

-The sample application is a very simple pair of rest APIs, as seen below:
+The sample application is a very simple pair of rest APIs, as seen below.
+All commands below are for host and/or Docker container deployment situations.
+For Kubernetes deployments, the URL will be that of the Kubernetes notes or calendar service.

 # REST APIs